Lightprotocol/program-examples/migration.md

     use light_sdk::cpi::{
         InvokeLightSystemProgram,    // Required for .invoke()
         LightCpiInstruction,           // Required for .new_cpi()
-        LightSystemProgramCpiV1,       // The builder type
+        LightSystemProgramCpi,       // The builder type
     };
 }
 ```